 The object of the Designs Act is to protect new or original designs so created to be applied or applicable to particular article to be manufactured by Industrial Process or means.
 Sometimes the purchase of articles for use is influenced not only by their practical efficiency but also by their appearance.
 The important purpose of design Registration is to see that the artisan, creator, originator of a design having aesthetic look is not deprived of his bonafide reward by others

 The registration of a design confers upon the registered proprietor ‘Copyright’ in the design for the period of registration.
 ‘Copyright’ means the exclusive right to apply a design to the article belonging to the class in which it is registered.

-The term of every patent granted is 20 years from the date of filing of application.
-However, for application filed under national phase under Patent Cooperation Treaty (PCT), the term of patent will be 20 years from the international filing date accorded under PCT.
+The term of every patent granted is 20 years from the date of filing of the application.
+However, for applications filed under the national phase under Patent Cooperation Treaty (PCT), the term of the patent will be 20 years from the international filing date accorded to PCT.